soundarmoorthy/canvas-theme/README.md

 This is a jekyll theme that is useful if you want to write project documentation.
 This theme works well for hosting in github pages.

 ## Credits
 This theme is based on [Docsy Jekyll](https://github.com/vsoch/docsy-jekyll).
+Apart from the extended features provided here, this is completely based on their work.
+Consider this attribution.

 ## Features
 * All features of [Docsy Jekyll](https://github.com/vsoch/docsy-jekyll).